 Audio Technology & Interactive Sound

-An ongoing exploration of sound—how it can be shaped, triggered, and translated through design and technology.
-This page features projects that blend code, interaction, and audio experimentation, using custom-built interfaces and real-time systems.
-From emotionally driven responses to data-informed visuals, each piece investigates new ways to experience sound both visually and physically, expanding the language of creative technology.
+An ongoing exploration of sound—how it can be shaped and transformed through design and technology.
+This page features projects that blend code, interaction, and audio experimentation, using custom interfaces and real-time systems.
+From emotionally driven responses to data-informed visuals, each piece explores new ways of experiencing sound — visually, physically, and emotionally — expanding the language of creative technology.

 DRUM MACHINE

-An experimental interactive interface that transforms rhythmic beats into dynamic visuals, merging sound and motion into an engaging audiovisual experience.
-Designed for tactile and auditory exploration, the interface reimagines rhythm-making as a visually immersive process.
+An interactive drum machine that turns beats into dynamic visuals — merging rhythm, sound, and motion into a visually immersive performance tool.
+Designed for tactile and auditory exploration, it reimagines rhythm-making as both playful and expressive.

 Technical

-- Developed a customizable interface with user-defined audio samples (kick, snare, hi-hats) and intuitive controls for play, reset, and grid-based interaction.
+• Created a customizable interface with user-defined samples and intuitive controls (play, reset, grid)

 BUNCHED MACHINE